|

 reasoners appear hitherto to have enjoyed only a momentary reputation, from

-the caprice or ignorance of their own age, but have not been able to support
+the caprice or ignorance of their

 A philosopher, who purposes only

-to represent common sense in
+to represent common sense

-beautiful engaging colors,
+in beautiful engaging colors,

-if by accident he falls into error,
+if by accident he falls into error, sees

-sees his error, returns onto the right path,
+his error, returns to the narrow path,

 renews

-his appeal to common sense and
+his appeal to common sense

-the natural sentiments of the mind
+and the natural sentiments of the

-securing himself from any dangerous
+mind securing himself from any dangerous

 illusions.

-able to subvert that
+able to subvert abstruse

-abstruse philosophy and metaphysical
+philosophy and metaphysical

 jargon, which being mixed up with